tztz/get_access_token/README.md

-# Access Token (JWT) Fetcher
+# get_access_token - an Access Token (JWT) Fetcher

 ![Build status](https://github.com/tztz/get_access_token/actions/workflows/build.yml/badge.svg)

-Fetches and prints an access token (JWT) for a given environment.
+The CLI tool `get_access_token` fetches and prints an access tokens (JWT) for a given environment/stage like e.g. `int`.
+The URLs and credentials for the different environments/stages are configured via environment variables or an `.env` file.

 ## Build